 how long do peachfronted conures live?

+There is some wide variation.
 I tell people that if they're looking to buy a Peachfront (or any Conure), plan like you're going to have the bird for 30 years.
 However, if you provide good care, don't kick yourself if the bird passes away at, say, age 18.
 There's great variation in how long "old age" lasts for humans.
 The average life expectancy might be 80 or what-have-you, but we all understand that plenty of folks do everything right and still move on to the next world much younger.
 And some people are still around to blow out the candles on their 100th birthday cake.
-Why can't the same thing be true of the Peachfronts or any other parrot for that matter?

 Support the page by buying something safely and securely through Amazon.
 I never see your private information, but I get a small commission if you click through one of my buttons.
 My conure's favorite flavor of Nutriberries.
 Try it now!